wombleton/gitlaw-nz/acts/P/Pacific Islands Polynesian Education Foundation Act 1972.md

     (2) The estimate shall be forwarded in duplicate to the Minister on or before 1 May in the financial year to which it relates.

-##### 28 Accounts
+##### 28 Accounting records must be kept

-*   (1) The Board shall cause books to be provided and kept, and true and regular accounts to be entered therein of the income and expenditure of the Foundation, and of all sums received and paid by the Foundation, and of the several purposes for which those sums were received and paid.
+*   (1) The Board must ensure that there are kept at all times accounting records that---

+    *   (a) correctly record the transactions of the Foundation; and

+    *   (b) will enable the Board to ensure that the financial statements of the Foundation comply with this Act; and

+    *   (c) will enable the financial statements of the Foundation to be readily and properly audited.

+    (2) The Board must establish and maintain a satisfactory system of control of those accounting records.

+    (3) The accounting records must be kept---

+    *   (a) in written form in English; or

+    *   (b) in a form or manner in which they are easily accessible and convertible into written form in English.

-    (2) A separate account shall be kept in respect of every trust fund or trust property under the control of the Board.
+    (4) Separate accounting records must be kept in respect of every trust fund or trust property under the control of the Board.

-    (3) The said books of account shall be open at all reasonable times to the inspection of any trustee.
+    (5) The accounting records must be open at all reasonable times to the inspection of any trustee.

+    Section 28: replaced, on 1 April 2014, by [section 125][39] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-##### 29 Annual balance
+##### 29 Financial statements must be prepared

-*   (1) The Board shall, before 1 April in every year, cause its accounts for the immediately preceding financial year to be balanced and a true statement of account to be prepared in the form approved by the Controller and Auditor-General showing:
+*   The Board must ensure that, within 3 months after the end of the financial year, financial statements that comply with generally accepted accounting practice are---

-    *   (a) the source and application of the Foundation's funds during the financial year; and
+    *   (a) completed in relation to the Foundation and that financial year; and

-    *   (b) the income and expenditure of the Foundation for the financial year; and
+    *   (b) dated and signed on behalf of the Board by 2 members of the Board.

-    *   (c) the statement of financial position of the Foundation at the end of the financial year.

-    (2) \[Repealed\]

-    Section 29(1)(c): amended, on 1 October 1997, pursuant to [section 6(1)][52] of the Financial Reporting Amendment Act 1997 (1997 No 17).
+    Section 29: replaced, on 1 April 2014, by [section 125][39] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-    Section 29(2): repealed, on 1 July 2001, by [section 53][53] of the Public Audit Act 2001 (2001 No 10).

-##### 29A Auditor-General to be auditor of Board
+##### 29A Financial statements must be audited

+*   (1) The Board must ensure that the financial statements of the Foundation are audited.

-*   The Board is a public entity as defined in [section 4][54] of the Public Audit Act 2001 and, in accordance with that Act, the Auditor-General is its auditor.
+    (2) The Foundation is a public entity as defined in section 4 of the Public Audit Act 2001 and, in accordance with that Act, the Auditor-General is its auditor.

-    Section 29A: inserted, on 1 July 2001, by [section 53][53] of the Public Audit Act 2001 (2001 No 10).
+    Section 29A: replaced, on 1 April 2014, by [section 125][39] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

 ##### 30 Annual report

-*   (1) The Board shall, not later than 30 June in each year, furnish to the Minister and to the Minister of Pacific Island Affairs, a report of its proceedings and operations for its preceding financial year, together with a copy of its accounts for that year with the report of the Auditor-General thereon.
+*   (1) The Board shall, not later than 30 June in each year, furnish to the Minister and to the Minister of Pacific Island Affairs, a report of its proceedings and operations for its preceding financial year, together with a copy of the financial statements of the Foundation for that year with the report of the Auditor-General thereon.

-    (2) A copy of the report and of the accounts with the report of the Auditor-General thereon shall be laid before Parliament as soon as practicable after their receipt by the Minister.
+    (2) A copy of the report and of the financial statements with the report of the Auditor-General thereon shall be laid before Parliament as soon as practicable after their receipt by the Minister.

+    Section 30(1): amended, on 1 April 2014, by [section 125][39] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-    Section 30(1): amended, on 1 July 2001, pursuant to [section 52][51] of the Public Audit Act 2001 (2001 No 10).
+    Section 30(1): amended, on 1 July 2001, pursuant to [section 52][54] of the Public Audit Act 2001 (2001 No 10).

     Section 30(1): amended, on 30 March 1987, by section 2(1) of the Pacific Islands Polynesian Education Foundation Amendment Act 1987 (1987 No 43).

+    Section 30(2): amended, on 1 April 2014, by [section 125][39] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-    Section 30(2): amended, on 1 July 2001, pursuant to [section 52][51] of the Public Audit Act 2001 (2001 No 10).
+    Section 30(2): amended, on 1 July 2001, pursuant to [section 52][54] of the Public Audit Act 2001 (2001 No 10).

 ##### 31 Exemption from taxes